AWBuchanan7/temple/README.md

 # Temple
-A JavaScript library for modding The Legend of Zelda: Ocarina of Time with Project64's debugger scripts.
+A library for modding The Legend of Zelda: Ocarina of Time with TypeScript in Project64.
 Temple is in _very_ early stage development.
 Currently the actual implementation of Temple exists in the "./Temple/" directory.
 An early example mod that uses Temple is defined in the "./ExampleMods/" directory.

 Feel free to open an issue if you have problems!
 Or, if you are a hacker feel free to contribute or to open an issue to get in touch with me to share information about the game!
 Anything helps, even just Gameshark codes/memory addresses and what they do!